 What Responsibility Does the Employer Have in the Workers’ Compensation Process?

-Once the employee is injured, the employer has the following obligations:
+Once the employee is injured on the job, the employer has the following obligations:

 - Ensure that the first claim form or other equivalent document is completed and submitted to the Workers’ Compensation Insurance Company.